Print

 1. Remove the skin from potatoes and boil for 25 minutes.
 Drain, place in a large bowl, and mash cooked potatoes with a masher until smooth.
 Set to the side.

 2. Heat a cooking pan at medium heat.
-Add the olive oil, chopped green bell peppers, onions, and celery, cooking for 5 minutes.
+Add the olive oil, chopped green bell peppers, onions, and celery, and cook for 5 minutes.

-3. Season the flounder fish with 3 tablespoons of Creole seasoning, then place the fish on top of the onions and peppers, cooking for an additional 2 minutes on each side.
+3. Season the flounder fish with 3 tbsp Creole seasoning, then place the fish on top of the onions and peppers, cooking for an additional 2 minutes on each side.
 Remove from heat.

 4. Add cooked fish, onions, and pepper into a food processor (paid link) and blend, leaving the fish slightly chunky.